martina-sabate/hackerrank_solution/README.md

 #### NLP similarity scores problem.

 My solution to a HackerRank problem on TF-IDF document similarity.

-Problem: Compare four documents using TF-IDF and return the one most similar to the first.
+> Problem: Compare four documents using TF-IDF and return the one most similar to the first.

-Example input:
 #### Sample Input
 They bought a red apples from the market.
 An apple pie is my favorite dessert.